softwaresaved/byte-sized-rse/episodes/10-introduction.md

 Let’s look at what most IDEs offer - these features all work together to make your life easier when coding:

-- **Code editing** functionality with **syntax highlighting** and **automated code style formatting**
-- **Code completion** to speed up your typing by suggesting a set of possible (syntactically correct) code options
+- Code editor with syntax highlighting and automatic code formatting for better readability and consistency
+- Intelligent code completion that suggests syntactically correct options as you type to speed up development
-- **Code search** to find functions, classes, or variables quickly
+- Powerful search tools to quickly locate functions, classes, or variables
-- **Integrated Reference information and inline documentation** to get quick references where and how symbols (functions, parameters, classes, fields, and methods) and variables are defined
+- Inline documentation and reference lookup to understand symbol (functions, parameters, classes, fields, and methods) and variables definitions and usage without leaving your code
-- **Testing framework integration**
-- **Version control integration** to interact with source code repositories and tools (e.g., Git)
-- **Built-in debugging tools** like setting breakpoints, step-by-step execution of code and inspection of variables to help find and fix bugs in code
+- Built-in support for running and managing tests through integrated testing frameworks
+- Seamless integration with version control systems (like Git) for tracking changes and collaboration
+- Debugging tools for setting breakpoints, stepping through code, and inspecting variables during runtime
-- **Integrated terminal** for running commands without leaving the IDE
+- An integrated terminal for executing commands directly within the IDE
-- **Integrated deployment tooling**
-- **Project/issue management**
-- **Project explorer** to easily navigate your files and file management
+- A project/file explorer for easy navigation and management of your software project

+Some IDEs also offfer:

+- Deployment tools to package and release your code efficiently
+- Basic project and issue tracking features to support task management

 ### Popular IDEs